ThxSkeleton/Documents/SWN/KnownSystemsSummary.md

 ## Hani System

 ### Elevator Pitch
 Three desert worlds.
 This system has mysterious crystal flower aliens that grow from mysterious ruins, are mysteriously psionic, but have never been known to move or communicate.
-The system has two inhabitted planets, Quelzadi, brilliant scientists on a scorched wasteland world, and Thorhill, an (Iran-like) theocracy worshipping the aliens.
+The system has two inhabitted planets, Quelzadi, brilliant scientists in a scorched wasteland, and Thorhill, an (Iran-like) theocracy worshipping the aliens.
 They were previously one people, but (alleged) evil experimentation by the Quelzadi on the helpless aliens caused a schism.
 The current Quelzadi are "reformed" and disavvow their ancient crimes, but are still hated by the Thorhillians.

 ### Themes
 * Reference - Psychiatry - An Industry of Death "Museums?"